-Here Craig is sifting finished compost (beautiful humus) from Bin 3 (the black cylinder) into the wheelbarrow for spreading on the beds in early spring.
+Here my friend is sifting finished compost (beautiful humus) from Bin 3 (the black cylinder) into the wheelbarrow for spreading on the beds in early spring.
 Behind him is a huge pile of dry leaves for layering between green and organic matter all season.
 In the top photo the far right bin is the newest pile.
 In the middle bin is half-composted stuff from Bin 1

 The idea is to maximize the heat-producing chemical reactions to speed the transformation of carbon-rich veggie matter into nitrogen-rich humus.
 The three bins are so you can get three full batches of humus in one season.

 6 inches of leaves or other stuff from the “crunchy” (carbon)list; a sprinkling, barely covering, of “green stuff” (nitrogen – this is what starts the “fire”.
 Layers of living organic matter (we use damp leaf mold, swamp goo, or it can be wet kitchen compost, or well-composted manure) really gets it cooking.
 Repeat these three layers as often as you can gather the stuff until #1 is full.

 2 weeks after Bin # 1 is full (this time depends on a lot of factors) or when it seems to have gone down by half or more: